- Search The Registry

 - My Account

 *On this date we celebrate the birth of May Miller in 1899.
-She was an African American playwright and poet associated with New York’s Harlem Renaissance during the 1920s.
+She was a Black playwright and poet during the 1920s.

 Born in Washington, D.C., the daughter of a Howard University sociologist, Miller grew up in an intellectual household in which W.E.B.
 Du Bois and Booker T. Washington were frequent guests.
 She graduated from Howard University in 1920, while there she earned an award for her one-act play Within the Shadows.
 Afterwards she taught secondary school and continued to write.